 Therefore, after thorough consideration of different options aiming to facilitate the access to TRs’ data ESMA has proposed to amend the relevant Technical Standards so that TRs are required to develop facilities allowing queries and data provision to CAs in the ISO 20022 format.

 ESMA has also decided to build a central access point allowing querying and receiving data from TRs (the Access to Trade Repositories System - TRACE).
 The messages will be used by this system but can be also reused by other similar initiatives or in direct communication between CAs and TRs.

+ESMA and the Regulatory Oversight Committee (ROC) have submitted a Message Change Request to adapt the auth.030.001.01 message to incorporate the CPMI-IOSCO Technical Guidance on the derivatives Critical Data Elements (CDE).
+This MCR has been approved by the Securities SEG and Derivatives SubSEG on 30 November 2020.

 Groups of MessageDefinitions and Functionality